Meet the GCI Team

 Ed Dobson, JD

 Ed is one of the founding trustees of Glen Canyon Institute.
-Now retired from legal practice, Ed currently serves as a commissioner on Town of Bluff Planning and Zoning Commission.
-He has served as a commissioner on the San Juan County UT planning commission.
+Now retired from legal practice, he served nine years as a Montana Water Master, judging water rights disputes.
+He served 17 years with Navajo Nation Legal Services including as director of the Navajo Low Income Taxpayer Clinic and as their principal U.S. Tax Court litigator.
+Ed has served as a commissioner on the San Juan County UT and Town of Bluff planning commissions.
 He has served as a commissioner on the Navajo Nation Labor Commission.
-He has served as director of the Navajo Low Income Taxpayer Clinic and as principal U.S. Tax Court litigator for the Navajo Nation’s Legal Services.
-Earlier he served nine years as a Montana Water Master, judging water rights disputes, and twelve years with David Brower as a field representative for Friends of the Earth.
+Earlier he served twelve years with David Brower as a field representative for Friends of the Earth.
 Ed wrote Montana’s Initiative 84, passed in 1980, forbidding uranium mill tailings and other large-quantity radioactive waste.
-He also served for four years as a member of the Sierra Club national board of directors.
+He also served four years as a member of the Sierra Club national board of directors.
 He lives in Bluff, Utah.

 David Wegner